 The AMHT curriculum is licensed for sole usage to the National Association of School Resources Officers.
 For more information on upcoming trainings, locations, and costs, please visit NASRO's website.

-Standard CIT training provides information on mental illness, how it affects people in crisis, and how best to respond to crisis situations.
-While there are some general similarities between adults and youth, there are important and unique distinctions that require specialized knowledge.
+Standard CIT training focuses primarily on response techniques for adults.
+While there are some general similarities between adults and youth, there are important and unique distinctions that require specialized knowledge and training.
+CIT-Y trains law enforcement officers on response techniques that are appropriate for youth.

 The Mental Health Training for Juvenile Justice (MHT-JJ) – developed by and for juvenile probation, detention, and corrections staff – increases staff capacity to better work with adolescents experiencing behavioral health conditions.